hpreets/sfdc-be-training/README.md

 # sfdc-be-training
-Repository for my exercise on skedulo training
+Repository for my exercise on skedulo training.
+[Also refer to documentation](document/)

 ### Hands-on exercises